jscarpaci/spring-boot-vlog/README.md

 The app uses Spring MVC, JSP, Postgres, and AWS Rekognition.
 Spring MVC is java configured without xml due to my bias against xml configuration.

+## Database and User info
+Please email john@jmsconsulting.com for database and user account info on this app

 ## Handy Commands

 This section highlights lesser known (to me) commands that are useful in development.